2.) Overview:

 Best Times of Day to Fish: Middle of day

 Notes: The fall can be a great time to catch active and feeding bass while avoiding the boat traffic.
-However, this season has historically proven to be one of the more difficult seasons of the year for bass fishing since the fish will be moving around and changing so much.
-When we do find fish, they might be very aggressive as they prepare for winter, so we'll still be out on the water when it starts to cool down while everyone else starts worrying about football and hunting!
+When we do find fish, they might be very aggressive as they're prepare for winter, so we'll still be out on the water when it starts to cool down while everyone else starts worrying about football and hunting!